 Book Club Discussion Questions for The Vanishing Half

 I consider the mark of a truly thoughtful book to be one that compels me to write a series of my own discussion questions.
-And The Vanishing Half inspired me to write all of these for your thought and discussion:
+And The Vanishing Half inspired me to write all of these book club questions.
+They are the perfect component for your book club kit for The Vanishing Half!:

 Do you believe Stella “vanished” from her true identity as the title suggests?
 Why or why not?